Trump Administration Puts 750K Food Stamp Recipients At Risk Of Losing Benefits

 The Trump administration is currently looking to make changes to the food stamp program that could cause over 750,000 people receiving benefits to no longer qualify for them.

-According to NPR, the POTUS administration plans to tighten down on the rules regarding employment requirements to qualify for SNAP benefits by placing limitations on whether a state can obtain a waiver to bypass these requirements.
+According to NPR, the Trump administration plans to tighten down on the rules regarding employment requirements to qualify for SNAP benefits by placing limitations on whether a state can obtain a waiver to bypass these requirements.

-Speaking to the House subcommittee earlier this week, researcher Karen Cunnyngham stressed the importance of understanding this proposal would hit the poorest Americans across the U.S. the hardest.
+Speaking to the House subcommittee earlier this week, researcher Karen Cunnyngham stressed the importance of understanding that this proposal would hit the poorest Americans across the U.S. the hardest.

 According to CNN, the average monthly income of the group of individuals Karen believes will suffer from this proposal the most is $557.
 While 11 percent of the SNAP recipients in this group do have jobs, they do not work enough hours to meet the requirements the Trump administration is now proposing.

 To receive food assistance through the Supplemental Nutrition Assistance Program, adults who are not disabled and who do not have dependents are required to hold a job.
-These same adults are entitled to emergency benefits for three months every three years before they are cut off unless they participate in government approved work training programs or work at least 20 hours per week.
+These same adults are entitled to emergency benefits for three months every three years before they are cut off unless they participate in government-approved work training programs or work at least 20 hours per week.

 Local food stamp offices require those applying for benefits to supply check stubs, banking records, and taxes to verify employment.
 In some states, applicants are required to give a written statement confirming how many hours they work each week.